Scopariinae

 (NCBI-index: 1.100992)

-To identify Greys, genitalia testing is often necessary to make the final decision about which species you have in front of you.
+To identify Greys, genitalia testing is often necessary to decide which species you have in front of you.
 For the Small Grey (Eudonia mercurella), determination based on the markings is often sufficient.
 The forewing is whitish and variably darkly speckled.
-On 1/3 and 2/3 is a white transverse line and a white broader arch line can be seen at the wing edge that forms a cross with the transverse line at 2/3 of the wing.
+On 1/3 and 2/3 is a white transverse line, and a white broader arch line can be seen at the wing edge, forming a cross with the transverse line at 2/3 of the wing.
 A black “X” is also visible on 2/3.
-The flying period is from June to September in one generation and the wingspan is 16-19mm.
+The flying period is from June to September in one generation, and the wingspan is 16-19mm.
 The larvae feed in a silk cocoon amongst the moss.
 Host plant: Mosses.
 Dutch name: Variabele granietmot.
 Frisian name:

 Flying period: